CorneliaKelinske/The_Brogrammer/posts/2022/11-06-graphql_subscription_testing_pt2.md

 # 1. Previously on this blog

 In [part 1](https://connie.codes/post/graphql_subscription_setup), we learned how to set up subscriptions.
 In [part 2](https://connie.codes/post/graphql_subscription_testing_pt.1), we looked at how we can test subscriptions that are automatically triggered by the corresponding mutation.
-Now, in this part 3, we will go one step further and test manually triggered subscriptions.
+In this part 3, we will go one step further and test manually triggered subscriptions.
 If you are brave and bear with me 'til the end, I will throw in a little extra tidbit of knowledge.

 # 2. The test

 Since we have already set up our `ChannelCase` and `SubscriptionCase` ([here](https://connie.codes/post/graphql_subscription_testing_pt.1)]), we can dive straight into our test.
 So what are we testing?
-If we go back to [part 1](https://connie.codes/post/graphql_subscription_setup), we can see that at the very end we set up a subscription that is manually triggered when an auth token is generated.
+If we go back to [part 1](https://connie.codes/post/graphql_subscription_setup), we can see that at the very end, we set up a subscription that is manually triggered when an auth token is generated.

 We can test this subscription like this: